Bird control: Exclusions

 Chemical deterrents range from products for turf to avicides.
-There are taste aversion products for geese, and fogging agents used for birds.
+There are taste aversion products for geese (e.g. anthraquinone), and fogging agents containing methyl anthranilate used for smaller birds.
 Many localities have restrictions on the use of chemicals and pesticides targeted at birds if they intend to kill them.
 Non-avicide chemical deterrents that do not harm birds are widely used, but with limited results.

-Acoustics
+Habitat modification involves intensive methods to make an area less attractive to hazard bird species.
+This may involve methods such as crushing wetland cover vegetation to deter species like blackbirds, or minimizing the shoreline perimeter of wetlands and covering water surfaces.

+Deterrents - Bird Scarers

+Visual deterrents may fall into several subcategories, but have the general effect of scaring birds with novel, highly salient visual stimuli.
+They are often coupled with an additional deterrent, such as limited lethal control.